Updated: April 30, 2012

 Some other things to pay attention to

 Programs are sorted by categories.
 Most of the entries will have one, maybe two candidates.
 I am going to present only the best of the best.
 Now, more generically, for best distros, please consult my end of the year report.
-For Linux games, please check my separate section with some 100+ games.
-For users' recommendation, please go further below.
+For Linux games, please check my separate section with some 100+ game reviews to date.
+For users' recommendation on software, please check further below.
 Now, if you're ready, read on!

 Table of Contents